Corporate lobbying helped derail border tax: senior Republican

 Retailers were united in their response.

-Led by the Retail Industry Leaders Association, CEOs of Target and Autozone and lobbyists for auto manufacturers like Toyota met with members of Congress and the administration.
+Led by the Retail Industry Leaders Association, CEOs of Target (TGT.N) and Autozone (AZO.N) and lobbyists for auto manufacturers like Toyota (7203.T) met with members of Congress and the administration.

 The coalition the association built targeted lawmakers in their home districts.